jranke/mkin/README.md

 require(devtools)
 install_github("gWidgetsWWW2", "jverzani")
 ```
-You simply start the GUI from your R terminal whith latest mkin installed.
+You simply start the GUI from your R terminal with latest mkin installed.

 ```s
 require(mkin)